ClickCease

 Some signs that you or someone you know needs help for an alcohol and Xanax addiction include:

-• Physical and mental health problems emerging
+• New physical and mental health problemsare appearing

-• Risky behaviors like driving impaired
+• Doing risky things like driving while impaired

 Break Free from Addiction

-Mixing Xanax and alcohol is a dangerous habit that can lead to severe health complications, overdose, and death.
-The two substances amplify each otherโ€™s effects, making it easier to lose control, experience respiratory depression, or develop a substance use disorder.
+Mixing alcohol and Xanax is a risky habit that can lead to major health problems, overdose, and even death.
+The two substances boost each other’s effects, making it easier to lose control or develop an addiction.

 Recovery is possible.
 Contact pH Wellness at (844) 459-2488 today to start your journey toward healing.